don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 ### 3. Global High Availability & Failover Redundancy
 SovrIT utilizes a geographically distant Remote (VPS) Failover Node to provide Ultra High Availability.
 Through automatic failover orchestration, critical services and data remain accessible even during local power outages, ISP failures, or catastrophic physical events like fire or theft.
 ### 4. Invisible & Active Security
-Security is integrated into the user flow via biometrics (**WebAuthn**) and self-auditing,  proactive defense by SovrIT Steward- a dedicated security-focused Small Language Model (SLM) that monitors system logs and NetAlertX heartbeats to identify and autonomously remediate complex threats.
+Security is integrated into the user flow via biometrics (**WebAuthn**) and self-auditing,  proactive defense by SovrIT Steward- a dedicated security-focused Large Language Model (LLM) that monitors system logs and NetAlertX heartbeats to identify and autonomously remediate complex threats.
 ### 5. Sovereign Voice/AI Assistance
 The SovrIT Assistant serves as the primary gateway to the system's intelligence, serving as  both a voice and chat-based AI assistant.
 By utilizing local Large Language Models (LLMs) and high-fidelity speech-to-text engines, the assistant processes complex intents, performs multi-step research, and executes system automations entirely within the private network.
 This sovereign intelligence is natively integrated with the universal search index, allowing the SovrIT Assistant to provide context-aware insights from personal records while remaining 100% private and immune to third-party data collection
 ### 6. Decoupled Encryption at Rest